Cross-correlating Astrophysical and Cosmological Gravitational Wave Backgrounds with the Cosmic Microwave Background

 The cross-correlation spectrum is the sum of four terms, where each of them represents the correlation between either the freestream monopole (FSM)\footnote{The FSM is the monopole at the last scattering surface that propagates until the present epoch.
 The FSM of the CGWB is due to the SW effect only, while the FSM of the CMB is due both to the SW effect and to the acoustic peaks.} or the ISW, for each of the two backgrounds,

 We did not include the Doppler cross-correlation since we verified that its impact on the SNR of the cross-correlation is negligible.
 However in Appendix A, for completeness we plotted the spectra including this contribution.
 We modified the public code CLASS, originally developed for the computation of CMB anisotropies \cite{Lesgourgues:2011re}, and adapted it to the CGWB, as in~\cite{DallArmi:2020dar}, in order to study the cross-correlation angular spectrum.
 In Fig. \ref{TOTAL} we have depicted the numerical results of Eq. \eqref{cross_correlations}, both for the single contributions and for the total cross-correlation signal.
 In this computation, we have considered a scale-invariant tensor power spectrum, $n_T=0$.\\ The main features displayed by the spectra in Fig. \ref{TOTAL} can be better understood by considering the properties of the Spherical Bessel functions, which appear in Eq.~\eqref{alm_definition}.
-It can be shown that, when we compute the angular power spectrum, the product of the two Spherical Bessel functions of Eq.~\eqref{alm_definition} integrated over $k$, differs from zero only if the Bessels are peaked in the same time interval, which becomes more and more narrow by increasing the multipole considered~\cite{Liguori:2003mb}.
+It can be shown that, when we compute the angular power spectrum, the product of the two Spherical Bessel integrated over $k$, differs from zero only if the Bessels are peaked in the same time interval, which becomes more and more narrow by increasing the multipole considered~\cite{Liguori:2003mb}.
 This means that if two anisotropies are generated at different times, the cross-correlation between them is non-vanishing only if the spatial separation of the events that generated the anisotropies is {\em much smaller} than the scale of the perturbation considered, otherwise the two events are uncorrelated. \\ For instance, we can observe that the contribution $C_\ell^{\rm FSM\times FSM}$ goes to zero for $\ell\geq 100$, even if ${C}_\ell ^{\rm CGWB}$ and $C_\ell^{\rm CMB}$ are non-vanishing.
-This is due to the fact that the contribution from the FSM of the CGWB is generated at the end of inflation, $\eta_i\approx 0$, while the CMB one is generated at recombination, $\eta_* \approx 280\, \rm Mpc$, so there is a suppression which goes as
+This is due to the fact that the contribution from the FSM of the CGWB is generated at the end of inflation, $\eta_i\approx 0$, while the CMB one is generated at recombination, $\eta_* \approx 280\, \rm Mpc$, so there is a suppression which goes as $C_\ell^{\rm FSM\times FSM}\propto (\eta_0-\eta_*)^{\ell}/(\eta_0-\eta_i)^{\ell}\approx 0.98^\ell$.
+Even if $\eta_0-\eta_i\approx \eta_0-\eta_*$, because of the exponential dependence on $\ell$, the separation between the last scattering surface and the ``surface" of the end of inflation (which is assumed as the ``last scattering" surface for gravitons) makes the events uncorrelated at small scales.
+In a similar way, we can explain the peak of the spectrum at $\ell\approx 300$ as a resonance between the early-ISW of the CGWB and the first acoustic peak of the CMB, because both effects occurred at $\eta\approx \eta_*$, around this multipole.
+On the other hand, at larger multipoles, the cross-correlation goes to zero, because the CMB and the CGWB anisotropies, which are generated at different epochs, for the scales considered, are not correlated.
+It is also interesting to notice that the cross-correlations $C_\ell^{\rm FSM\times ISW}$ and $C_\ell^{\rm ISW \times FSM}$, depicted in Figure \ref{TOTAL}, are negative on large scale since the transfer functions of the FSM and of the ISW have opposite sign.
+Intuitively, the SW of the CGWB represents the energy {\em lost} by a graviton which escapes from a potential well, while the ISW of the CMB corresponds to the energy {\em gained} from the decay of scalar perturbations when a photon is crossing them.
+This means that the metric perturbations give rise to effects of opposite sign.
+The cross-correlation is negative because when the energy of one background increases the energy of the other one decreases.